dencreativityspace/fig-gallery/docs/fig-gallery.cache.md

 <a name="FigureGallery..overlayClasses"></a>

 ### FigureGallery~overlayClasses : <code>enum</code> ℗
-Object containining the CSS classes that get applied to the overlay.
+Object containing the CSS classes that get applied to the overlay.

 **Kind**: inner enum property of <code>[FigureGallery](#FigureGallery)</code>
 **Access:** private